jessejlt/kitchenplan/README.md

 ### Want to contribute?

-Fork and send pull requests or just idea's and issues via the issue tracker.
+Fork and send pull requests or just ideas and issues via the issue tracker.
 If you need a new recipe, fork the chef-* repo's and change the url in the Cheffile to make it fetch your version.
 Add it and send a pull request.
 For now we support OSX and the debian family (only tested on Ubuntu).
 Other operating systems are welcome!

 More questions, ping me at [Twitter @r0derik](http://twitter.com/r0derik) or visit our [HipChat channel](https://www.hipchat.com/gTkMJo2Ag).